yfzhang114/MME-RealWorld/README.md

 2) reliance on model-based annotations results in restricted data quality;
 3) insufficient task difficulty, especially caused by the limited image resolution.

-We present MME-RealWord, a benchmark meticulously designed to address real-world applications with practical relevance.
-Featuring 13,366 high-resolution images averaging 2,000 × 1,500 pixels, MME-RealWord poses substantial recognition challenges.
+We present MME-RealWorld, a benchmark meticulously designed to address real-world applications with practical relevance.
+Featuring 13,366 high-resolution images averaging 2,000 × 1,500 pixels, MME-RealWorld poses substantial recognition challenges.
 Our dataset encompasses 29,429 annotations across 43 tasks, all expertly curated by a team of 25 crowdsource workers and 7 MLLM experts.
 The main advantages of MME-RealWorld compared to existing MLLM benchmarks as follows:

 1. **Data Scale**: with the efforts of a total of 32 volunteers, we have manually annotated 29,429 QA pairs focused on real-world scenarios, making this the largest fully human-annotated benchmark known to date.

 2. **Data Quality**: 1) Resolution: Many image details, such as a scoreboard in a sports event, carry critical information.
 These details can only be properly interpreted with high- resolution images, which are essential for providing meaningful assistance to humans.
 To the best of our knowledge, MME-RealWorld features the highest average image resolution among existing competitors.
 2) Annotation: All annotations are manually completed, with a professional team cross-checking the results to ensure data quality.

-3. **Task Difficulty and Real-World Utility.**: We can see that even the most advanced models have not surpassed 60% accuracy.
+3. **Task Difficulty and Real-World Utility**: We can see that even the most advanced models have not surpassed 60% accuracy.
 Additionally, many real-world tasks are significantly more difficult than those in traditional benchmarks.
 For example, in video monitoring, a model needs to count the presence of 133 vehicles, or in remote sensing, it must identify and count small objects on a map with an average resolution exceeding 5000×5000.

-4. **MME-RealWord-CN.**: Existing Chinese benchmark is usually translated from its English version.
+4. **MME-RealWord-CN**: Existing Chinese benchmark is usually translated from its English version.
 This has two limitations: 1) Question-image mismatch.
 The image may relate to an English scenario, which is not intuitively connected to a Chinese question.
 2) Translation mismatch [58].
 The machine translation is not always precise and perfect enough.
 We collect additional images that focus on Chinese scenarios, asking Chinese volunteers for annotation.
 This results in 5,917 QA pairs.

 <p align="center">